 We love exploring, traveling, and making new adventure memories.
 Do you?
 We travel to unwind, experience different places, and reconnect with one another.
 Sometimes those travels are far from us, some travel can be almost in your own backyard, or within a few hours’ drive time.
 Our most recent travel trip was a few hours northwest of us in Carmel, California.
 We kicked off our summer by having a girl’s (mid-week) weekend.
 We couldn’t wait to unwind, get a little travel in and start our summer by visiting Carmel, California.

 Carmel is a popular destination for many tourists from all around the globe.
-It’s known for it’s stunning coastlines, brilliant blue-green waters and white sand beaches.
+It’s known for its stunning coastlines, brilliant blue-green waters, and white sand beaches.
 There is so much to Carmel’s history.
-Carmel’s community is steeped in history, art, writers, nature and wine culture.
-I think often times, a picture is worth a thousand words.
-Today I thought I’d share a little bit about our traveling, some photography from our trip and where we stayed.
+Carmel’s community is steeped in history, art, writers, nature, and wine culture.
+I think oftentimes, a picture is worth a thousand words.
+Today I thought I’d share a little bit about our travels, some photography from our trip, and where we stayed.

 Carmel California | Carmel by the sea

-When we first arrived to the area we decided to check in to our hotel.
+When we first arrived at the area we decided to check in to our hotel.
 It was like discovering a part of that history by staying at the Hofsas House Hotel in Carmel-by-the-Sea.
 For 60 years this boutique hotel has housed guests to the Carmel area.
-The hotel is Bavarian inspired.
-Artwork on the outside of the building was painted by Maxine Albro.
-(For all you art buffs, she painted along side of Diego Rivera when painting the Coit Tower in San Francisco)
+The hotel is Bavarian-inspired.
+The artwork on the outside of the building was painted by Maxine Albro.
+(For all you art buffs, she painted alongside of Diego Rivera when painting the Coit Tower in San Francisco)